 ANIME ST. LOUIS

 Anime St. Louis (ASTL, Anime STL) is a convention in the St. Louis area that has been entertaining us geeks for over 10 years.
 This convention is one of the biggest local anime cons in the St. Louis area.
 Panels and themes of this convention tend to be anime and cosplay based and is a perfect convention for first time con goers.
-This year was an absolute blast at Anime STL and we can't wait for next year!
+This year once again was great and we are already planning for next year!

-Anime St. Louis 2017 Con Weekend Badge.
+Anime St. Louis 2018 Con Weekend Badges.
 Artwork by Art of Tabby.

-ASTL offered several opportunity periods for preregistration and the ability to register online for Early Sign In.
-This option allowed for payments to be made at the door but without having to fill out registration forms at the con.
+ASTL offered several opportunity periods for pre-registrations which offered a tier level discount as the convention drew closer.
+Con goers, whom pre-registered, were also able to pick up badges Thursday night at the convention center which greatly helped to cut down on lines for Friday and Saturday.
 At-door prices were $55 for the weekend, $40 for Friday only, $45 for Saturday only, and $35 for Sunday only.
 Child badges, for those 7-12 years old, where only $5 and kids under 6 years of age were free!
 Like most cons, Cosplayers were offered at discount of $5 off the admission price if their badge was picked while in cosplay.
-Another wonderful feature of this con was the special pricing for special people!
-Chaperone badges were $15, for adults ages 30 and older, that were purchasing a badge for a person under 18 years of age.
-On Sunday, which was also Mother's Day this year, the con offered FREE entry to all Moms to help celebrate!
-I was able to purchase my badge by utilizing the Early Sign In and it was a huge time saver!
+Once again ASTL offered badges for Chaperones for $15.
+This was for adults ages 30 and older, that were purchasing a badge for a person under 18 years of age.
+I was able to pick up my badge on Thursday evening which made going to the con Friday so much nicer to bypass lines.

 Cosplay/Voice Acting/Musical Guests

-Panels and Events aplenty!
-ASTL was not lacking in entertainment for its attendees.
+ASTL was once again not lacking in entertainment for its attendees.
 Of course ASTL had the usual tabletop, RPG, and card gaming events throughout the con but, also so much more.
-ASTL hosted the 4th Annual return of the Okashii Fashion Show, which featured some kawaii Japanese fashion designs modeled by con goers chosen prior to the event.
-Some new events for this year included the ASTL Food Showdown and Lolita Swap Meet.
-The con also hosted multiple speed dating events and an escape room of its very own.
-Another returning element of ASTL entertainment was fan favorite Greggo, who once again ran the con's game shows.
-The 90's Nostalgia Prom and Electric Onsen Dance were a treat, if you felt like partying down at the end of the night.
-Also returning again this year, was the Nerdy Night Lounge for a more laid back end to the con evening.
+ASTL hosted the Okashii Fashion Show, which featured some kawaii Japanese fashion designs modeled by con goers chosen prior to the event.
+They also had the Yokan Fashion Show, which displayed J fashion & Con-Couture indie brand & designer guests.
+The convention also held a ASTL Food Showdown competition, Anime St. Louis Got Talent show, and also returning again this year, was the Nerdy Night Lounge for a more laid back end to the con evening.
 The panels this year were hosted mostly by cosplay and voice acting guests along with Vitamin H, a professional panelist group.
 Panel themes ranged from artistic/cosplay skill improvement techniques to guest Q&A sessions.

 Con Program Book

 Anime St. Louis always does an awesome job with their program booklet.
-The overall all design was super cute featuring cover art by Art of Tabby!
-The layout and panel descriptions were easy to understand.
-There was a decent amount of ads included in the book but also information to help guests find near by restaurants and discounts from certain vendors.
+The overall all design was adorable featuring cover art by Art of Tabby!/Tabrakadabra The layout and panel descriptions were easy to understand and there was only a small bit of ads included in the book but also information to help guests find nearby restaurants and information from certain vendors.
+The book also included a layout map of the vendor room which made finding the artist or vendor you wanted to see very easy, my only critique would be that it would have been nicer to have also had a map of the whole convention center with labels in the convention program book so that panel rooms and other things were as easy to find.

 Our Con Highlights